 - Honest, thoughtful feedback is an important and valuable tool for building a good team and a good business.

-- With better feedback yields more trust, more team bonding, and more progress.
+- With better positive employee feedback yields more trust, more team bonding, and more progress.